 If you are relatively new to wet shaving and in particular with a hard soap bar, here is what you can and can't do for the

 best results and experience.

 You should do..

-soak your brush in warm water, preferrably before you shower.
+soak your brush in warm water, before showering.
 Pour a little warm water into your shaving bowl as well, to soften the soap

 This approach also softens the brush bristles for the same effect.
 You spend less time brushing the soap to create soap suds and getting it onto the brush.

-You will also have a better quality lather being brushed onto your face.
+You will also have a better quality lather your face can appreciate.

 prepare your brush and soap before attempting to shave, avoiding disappointment with lathering